 Jones also approved California Mutual Insurance Company as the first provider in the state to offer insurance to retail landlords who rent to commercial cannabis industry tenants.
 According to Forbes, the policy provides “liability and property insurance for commercial property owners who lease building space for cannabis labs, product manufacturing, cultivation, and dispensary operations.”

-Finally, as large insurers continue to sidestep the marijuana industry, smaller carriers and subsidiaries have begun trying to fill the gap (here is a succinct database listing of various entities offering marijuana business insurance in myriad capacities).
+Finally, as large insurers continue to sidestep the marijuana industry, smaller carriers and subsidiaries have begun trying to fill the gap.

 For instance, Brown & Brown Insurance now offers marijuana business insurance through a new company division called Cannabis Insurance Professionals (CIP), which is based out of California but licensed in all 50 states.
 CIP garnered national headlines last year after the company paid out more than $1 million to one of its clients whose marijuana crop was destroyed in the 2018 Thomas wild fire.